How To Send an Anonymous Text

 Apps to send an anonymous text

 Apps open up a lot of functionality with your texts.
-For instance you can use apps to forward text messages to your email.
+For instance, you can use apps to forward text messages to your email or change the fonts and layouts of your messages.
 There are a few apps that have anonymous texting either as their main function or as an added benefit.
 Most of these will work on both Android and iOS.

 Private Text Messaging & Calls